agoutsmedt/ejhet_quanti_method/paper/gdoc.md

 Katona), to the emergence of "new" behavioral economics is organized around such milestones.
 In this sense, citations serve as a complementary proxy alongside these traditional indicators.
-For instance, although both Simon and Kahneman received the Nobel Prize, Kahneman ultimately exerted a broader influence on the discipline---something that is reflected in citation patterns.
+For instance, although both Simon and Daniel Kahneman received the Nobel Prize, Kahneman ultimately exerted a broader influence on the discipline---something that is reflected in citation patterns.

 In a large qualitative--quantitative study of the Nobel Prize,